twilio-professional-services/flex-project-template/docs/docs/feature-library/flex-v2/admin-ui.md

 If you are using an infrastructure-as-code deployment strategy, exposing a configuration interface outside of the code repository is undesirable.
 For such deployments, it is suggested to disable this feature, and set the `OVERWRITE_CONFIG=true` environment variable as part of the flex-config deployment pipeline.
 This will result in the repository flex-config as the source of truth.

+When running Flex UI locally, keep in mind that the configuration in `public/appConfig.js` overrides any global settings.
+As such, the settings in admin-ui may not reflect the actual locally running configuration, unless the overrides in `public/appConfig.js` are removed.

 ## How does it work?

 This feature uses the Flex Configuration API to retrieve and store global feature settings.
 To store per-user setting overrides, worker attributes are stored for only the overridden features, in order to prevent reaching the maximum worker attributes size.
 Only configuration that has already been deployed is available in the interface--that means flex-config must have been deployed first (which it should be if the setup instructions were followed).